klameer/intellisolve.co.uk_3/README.md

 We specialise.
 Tools are only as good as how you use them.
 Having used the same tools for many years and in such different scenarios we can leverage these skills to help you solve your some of your business problems in the best way possible.

 ## Microsoft Excel
 The language of finance is written in Excel and even though there are alternatives out there, if your finance department has a computer, chances are that they will have a version of Excel running on it.
-The popularity of Excel is due to its flec
+The popularity of Excel is due to its flexibility.
+A spreadsheet can be many things.
+A report, a data set, a model and even a prediction of the future.
-Properly implemented, MS Excel is a tool kit for your business.
-It gives you a basis to look deeper into your business, build models and help you to focus and shine a light on the numbers in your business that really matter.

 ## VBA
 VBA is a programming language within the MS Office suite of applications that allows you to extend their functionality.
 The scripts or macros allow you to build custom solutions to your business requirements.